FranciscoOnt/checkout-sdk-js/docs/interfaces/checkoutstoreselector.md

 Gets a set of form fields that should be presented to customers in order to capture their billing address for a specific country.

-Gets a set of form fields that should be presented to customers in order to capture their billing address for a specific country.

 **Parameters:**